History of Latin America: Turn to the right and resurgence of the left

 The conservative wave (onda conservadora) is a political phenomenon that emerged in mid-2010 in South America.
 In Brazil, it began roughly around the time Dilma Rousseff, in a tight election, won the 2014 presidential election, kicking off the fourth term of the Workers' Party in the highest position of government.
 In addition, according to the political analyst of the Inter-Union Department of Parliamentary Advice, Antônio Augusto de Queiroz, the National Congress elected in 2014 may be considered the most conservative since the "re-democratization" movement, noting an increase in the number of parliamentarians linked to more conservative segments, as ruralists, military, police and religious.

 The subsequent economic crisis of 2015 and investigations of corruption scandals led to a right-wing movement that sought to rescue ideas from economic liberalism and conservatism in opposition to left-wing policies.

 A resurgence of the rise of left-wing political parties in Latin America by their electoral victories, however, was initiated by Mexico in 2018 and Argentina in 2019, and further strengthened by Bolivia in 2020 along with Peru, Honduras and Chile in 2021 and Colombia and Brazil in 2022.

-However, right-wing candidates won both Ecuador’s and Argentina's presidential elections in 2023.
+2020s

+In the 2020s the political right has achieved significant electoral victories in many Latin American countries.
+Right-wing presidential candidates were elected in Argentina 2023, El Salvador 2024, Panama 2024, Ecuador 2025, Bolivia 2025, Honduras 2025, Chile 2025, Costa Rica 2026, Peru 2026 and Colombia 2026.